 To the best of our knowledge, currently there are no dedicated knowledge graphs aggregating eventcentric information and temporal relations for historical and contemporary events directly comparable to EventKG.
-The heterogeneity of data models and vocabularies for event-centric and temporal information (e.g. [6, 17, 26, 27]), the large scale of the existing knowledge graphs, in which events play only an insignificant role, and the lack of clear identification of event-centric information, makes it particularly challenging to identify, extract, fuse and efficiently analyze event-centric and temporal information and make it accessible to real-world applications in an intuitive and unified way.
+The heterogeneity of data models and vocabularies for event-centric and temporal information (e.g. [7, 14, 15, 23, 34, 35]), the large scale of the existing knowledge graphs, in which events play only an insignificant role, and the lack of clear identification of event-centric information, makes it particularly challenging to identify, extract, fuse and efficiently analyse event-centric and temporal information and make it accessible to real-world applications in an intuitive and unified way.
 Through the light-weight integration and fusion of event-centric and temporal information from different sources, EventKG enables to increase coverage and completeness of this information.
 Furthermore, existing sources lack structured information to judge event popularity and relation strength as provided by EventKG - the characteristic that gains the key relevance given the rapidly increasing amount of event-centric and temporal data on the Web and the resulting information overload.

-Data models and vocabularies for events: Several data models and the corresponding vocabularies (e.g. [6, 17, 26, 27]) provide means to model events.
-For example, the ECKG model proposed by Rospocher et al. [6] enables fine-grained textual annotations to model events extracted from news collections.
-The Simple Event Model (SEM) [17], schema.org [27] and the Linking Open Descriptions of Events (LODE) ontology [26] provide means to describe events and interlink them with actors, times and places.
+Data models and vocabularies for events: Several data models and the corresponding vocabularies (e.g. [7, 23, 34-36]) provide means to model events.
+For example, the ECKG model proposed by Rospocher et al. [7] enables fine-grained textual annotations to model events extracted from news collections.
+CAMEO [36] is a framework to model events extracted from news, in particular in the political domain.
+The Simple Event Model (SEM) [23], schema.org [35] and the Linking Open Descriptions of Events (LODE) ontology [34] provide means to describe events and interlink them with actors, times and places.
 In EventKG, we build upon SEM and extend this model to represent a wider range of temporal relations and to provide additional information regarding events.

 Extracting event-centric and temporal information: Most approaches for automatic knowledge graph construction and integration focus on entities and related facts rather than events.
-Examples include DBpedia [9], Freebase [28], YAGO [10] and YAGO+F [29].
+Examples include DBpedia [11], Freebase [37], YAGO [12] and YAGO+F [38].
 In contrast, EventKG is focused on events and temporal relations.
-In [11], the authors extract event information from WCEP.
+In [13], the authors extract event information from WCEP.
 EventKG builds upon this work to include WCEP events.
-For the extraction of temporal information, there are several approaches to annotate both textual data [30] and relations [31, 32] with temporal scopes inferred from external sources.
-In EventKG, we rely on the temporal information already contained in the reference sources, which gives highly precise values as shown in Section 6.2.
-Increasing the coverage for temporal annotations in case of missing values by using external resources is a potential extension for future work, as well as the introduction of uncertain temporal data as an extension of the proposed time fusion [33].
+For the extraction of temporal information, there are several approaches to annotate both textual data [39] and relations [40, 41] with temporal scopes inferred from external sources.
+In EventKG, we rely on the temporal information already contained in the reference sources, which gives highly precise values as shown in Section 5.2.
+Increasing the coverage for temporal annotations in case of missing values by using external resources is a potential extension for future work.